xunker/peter-pan/README.md

 ## Examples

-There are basic examples in the `examples/` directory:

-    dream_cheeky.rb: write to a USB Dream Cheeky Sign to_screen.rb:    write to the screen

-These examples show the basic concepts of drawing text to the buffer and panning the viewport over the buffer.
+There are basic examples in the `examples/` directory that illustrate basic concepts of drawing text to the buffer and panning the viewport over the it.

+    * bouncer_dream_cheeky.rb - A pixel that bounces around the Dream Cheeky LED sign.
+    * pan_dream_cheeky.rb - Pans the Dream Cheeky LED sign over a larger virtual buffer.
+    * pan_to_screen.rb - Same as _pan_dream_cheeky.rb_, but outputs to screen -- no Dream Cheeky LED sign required!

 ## Usage